joe81tx/diffsnap/README.md

 For example, if `diffsnap` is scheduled every 20 minutes, datasets configured for 15-minute intervals can only be evaluated at minutes 0, 20, and 40, so three of four intended evaluations are skipped.
 For this reason, running `diffsnap` every minute is recommended.

 The examples below schedule `diffsnap` to run as root.
-You can authorize an unprivileged user to execute zfs snapshot and zfs destroy commands using zfs allow.
+You can authorize an unprivileged user to execute zfs snapshot and zfs destroy commands using `zfs allow`.
 This permits the use of a user crontab or a non-root systemd timer, but it also requires manually adjusting filesystem permissions for the configuration and log files.
 These implementation steps are outside the scope of this document.

 FreeBSD Crontab Configuration (/etc/cron.d/diffsnap)